 At the beginning of the year, students transition into the classroom in phases.
 The phase-in is a stabilizing period in which the children and teachers get to know one another.
-During this transition, we foster security and comfort in a smaller group before the whole class meets.
+During this transition, we foster security and comfort by phasing in new children gradually.
 The new children get an overview of how things work in the classroom and the returning children receive reinforcement and guidance on how to welcome the new students and act as role models.
 They prepare by learning the new student's names and how to graciously help them through their first days at Puddletown.